 Resume Interrupted Download

-While downloading big files like movies, media, images, ISO files, etc they may can a lot of time.
+While downloading big files like movies, media, images, ISO files, etc may can a lot of time.
 If the download is interrupted for different reasons like system shutdown, network problem, or remote server problem even we can cancel it.
 We can continue the download from where we left and already downloaded content or data will be preserved and not downloaded again and it will continue where we left. the -C which is the short form of the –continue can be used to resume interrupted download.

 $ curl -C -o ubuntu.iso https://filesamples.com/ubuntu.iso